Managing systems using the RHEL 9 web console

 The Subscription Manager synchronizes data with the Red Hat Customer Portal automatically.

 5.2.
-Registering subscriptions with credentials in the web console
+Registering a system by using the web console

 Prerequisites

-• An active subscription for your RHEL system.
+• You have an active subscription of the RHEL system.

 Procedure

-2. In the Health filed in the Overview page, click the Not registered warning, or click Subscriptions in the main menu to move to page with your subscription information.
+2. In the Health field on the Overview page, click the Not registered warning, or click Subscriptions in the main menu to move to page with your subscription information.

 3. In the Overview field, click Register.